-If material weaknesses or significant deficiencies were identified during our procedures they are appropriately designated as such in this report.
+If material weaknesses or significant deficiencies were identified during our procedures, they are appropriately designated as such in this report.
 Additional information on material weaknesses or significant deficiencies and compliance and other matters is included in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards which should be read in conjunction with this report.

-Additionally, during our audit, we became aware of certain other matters that provide opportunities for improving your financial reporting system and/or operating efficiency.
-Such comments and suggestions regarding these matters are also included in the attached report, but are not designated as a material weakness or significant deficiency.
+Additionally, during our audit, we may have become aware of certain other matters that provide opportunities for improving your financial reporting system and/or operating efficiency.
+Such comments and suggestions regarding these matters, if any, are also included in the attached report, but are not designated as a material weakness or significant deficiency.
 Since our audit is not designed to include a detail review of all systems and procedures, these comments should not be considered as being all-inclusive of areas where improvements might be achieved.
 We also have included information on accounting and other matters that we believe is important enough to merit consideration by management and those charged with governance.
 It is our hope that our suggestions will be taken in the constructive light in which they are offered.

-We have already discussed these comments and suggestions with management, and we will be pleased to discuss them in further detail at your convenience, to perform additional study of these matters, or to assist you in implementing the recommendations.
-Lastly, we have provided a status of the prior year comments.
+We have already discussed these comments and suggestions with management, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations.
+A review of the status of prior year comments and suggestions is included on pages 5 through 8.